Combinatorial model categories are equivalent to presentable quasicategories

-where $Z$ runs over all possible zigzag types (a finite sequence like $←←→←→→←$, turned into a relative category by declaring all arrows $←$ to be weak equivalences), $\N$ denotes the nerve functor, and $@C^Z_{X,Y}$ is the category of relative functors $Z→@C$ that map the leftmost and rightmost objects of~$Z$ to $X$ and~$Y$ respectively. \ppar All simplicial sets involved in the simplicial Whitehead theorem have finitely many nondegenerate simplices, hence are compact objects in the category of simplicial sets.
-Thus, the all maps to $\ham$ in the simplicial Whitehead theorem factor through some fixed term of the colimit, indexed by a fixed zigzag type~$Z$.
-From now on, we work with this fixed zigzag type~$Z$.
-Now, maps of simplicial sets $S→\N(@C^Z_{X,Y})$ can be identified with functors $π_{≤1}S→@C^Z_{X,Y}$, where $π_{≤1}$ denotes the fundamental category functor.
+where $Z$ runs over the category of zigzag types (Dwyer–Kan [\Calc, §4.1]), $\N$ denotes the nerve functor, and $@C^Z_{X,Y}$ is the category of relative functors $Z→@C$ that map the leftmost and rightmost objects of~$Z$ to $X$ and~$Y$ respectively. \ppar By ^!{hammock construction hocolim}, the colimit over~$Z$ computes the homotopy colimit.
+Thus, it suffices to show that for every zigzag type~$Z$, the above square with the right map replaced by is a simplicial weak equivalence.
+From now on, we work with a fixed zigzag type~$Z$. \ppar Now, maps of simplicial sets $S→\N(@C^Z_{X,Y})$ can be identified with functors $π_{≤1}S→@C^Z_{X,Y}$, where $π_{≤1}$ denotes the fundamental category functor.
 The latter functors can themselves be identified with relative functors $Z⨯π_{≤1}S→@C$ that are constant functors valued in $X$ respectively $Y$ when restricted to the leftmost respectively rightmost object of~$Z$.
 From now on, we interpret existing simplicial maps and construct new simplicial maps to $\ham$ in this form, as diagrams given by relative functors $Z⨯π_{≤1}S→@C$.
 Since the value of such a diagram on the leftmost and rightmost vertex of~$Z$ is prescribed, in the remainder of the proof we construct relative functors $Z⨯π_{≤1}S→@C$ as follows: we pick some interior vertex of~$Z$, construct a functor $π_{≤1}S→@C$, establish naturality with respect to morphisms in~$Z$, and verify the fact that left-pointing maps are sent to weak equivalences. \ppar \step Selection of the regular cardinal~$ν$.
 We now define the regular cardinal~$ν$ that will be used in constructions of the maps $Γ$, $γ$, $Π$, and~$π$.
-Apply the functor $"MInd$ (\vmindlarge) to all vertices and edges of the diagram~$β$.
+Apply the functor $"MInd$ (^!{MInd}) to all vertices and edges of the diagram~$β$.
 This produces a commutative diagram of combinatorial model categories.
-Choose a regular cardinal~$ν$ such that all vertices in this diagram are strongly $(κ,ν)$-combinatorial model categories for some $κ⊲ν$ (\vstronglycmc) and all edges in this diagram are left $ν$-Quillen functors (\vquillenstrat).
-Since $"Sd^k Δ^n$ has only finitely many nondegenerate vertices and edges, such a regular cardinal~$ν$ exists by \vstronglycmcexhaustive\ and \vquillenstratexhaustive. \ppar \step Construction of the map~$γ$.
-Apply the functor $"MInd_ν$ (\vmindsmall) to the diagram~$β$.
+Choose a regular cardinal~$ν$ such that all vertices in this diagram are strongly $(κ,ν)$-combinatorial model categories for some $κ⊲ν$ (^!{strongly combinatorial model category}) and all edges in this diagram are left $ν$-Quillen functors (^!{left $λ$-Quillen functor}).
+Since $"Sd^k Δ^n$ has only finitely many nondegenerate vertices and edges, such a regular cardinal~$ν$ exists by ^!{miniature strongly CMC} and ^!{left Quillen functors are $λ$-Quillen}. \ppar \step Construction of the map~$γ$.
+Apply the functor $"MInd_ν$ (^!{smaller MInd}) to the diagram~$β$.
 The choice of~$ν$ guarantees that $"MInd_ν$ is defined for all objects and morphisms of~$β$.
-The resulting model categories are $(κ,ν)$-^{miniature model categories} by \vspshminiature, so we can interpret the result as a map
+The resulting model categories are $(κ,ν)$-^{miniature model categories} by ^!{smaller MInd is miniature}, so we can interpret the result as a map

 \ppar Define $Z'=→←Z→←$, i.e., the zigzag type~$Z'$ is obtained from~$Z$ by attaching 4 additional morphisms as indicated.
 From now on, we will be constructing simplicial maps of zigzag type~$Z'$.
 Where necessary, existing maps of zigzag type~$Z$ are silently promoted to the zigzag type~$Z'$ by adding identity morphisms.
 Now produce a map